Kyrobi/Cynagen/Information/Other_Info.md

 ## Chunk Resetting
 Every 12 months (interval subjected to change), chunks will be selectively reset.
 What this means is that any chunks that have been loaded for **less than** 30 minutes will be reset.
 Claiming an area will not keep the area from being reset if the chunks have been loaded for **less than** 30 minutes.
+The chunk loade time is a one-time thing.
+Once a chunk as been loaded for a total of 30 minutes, it will always be there.
+You do not have to come on every X period to load the chunk again for 30 minutes.

 ## Claims Resest